ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 The Jupyter Notebook ecosystem is growing, and I posit that this is driven by three forces:
-* **Experiment on the Cloud**: big data demands large compute and storage, something that your average consumer-grade machine will not always capable of.
+* **Experiment on the Cloud**: big data demands large compute and storage, something that your average consumer-grade machine will not always be capable of.
 * **Support for developer workflow**: more and more data science teams are starting to adopt software engineering best practices&mdash;version-control, gitfow, pull requests, and more.